 Walk the long journey with your teen

 This is no quick and easy fix.
 There are patterns in place for both you and your child that are hard to break and that fuel lying and other forms of rebellion.
-This is why staying well connected to your teen, working to enjoy them, is so important.
+This is why staying well connected to your teen and working to enjoy them is so important.

-For us the bottom line is this: When you focus on getting kids to stop lying, the problem usually gets worse.
+For us the bottom line is this: When you focus on getting kids to stop lying, especially with imposed consequences, the problem usually gets worse.
 Power struggles and rebellion are fueled.

-When you focus on building connection and wisdom, filled with a heart of grace, a child is more likely to feel remorse and to repent.
+But… When you focus on building connection and wisdom, filled with a heart of grace, a child is more likely to understand the value of telling the truth.

 Want help implementing these principles with your family?
 Please contact us about our coaching options!